 Suzanne was introduced to Ballroom Dancing when her parents took her to a Saturday Morning Dance Class.
 Ballroom and Latin dancing then became her favourite pass time against trying out ballet and tap dancing.
 Suzanne went on to take I.S.T.D medal examinations and entered the Grand Finals held at the Hammersmith Palais where Suzanne was placed second in the Paso Doble at Gold Level.
 Suzanne found she preferred teaching to competing and at the young age of 16 started her training with Glenn and Lynette Boyce and Joan and Dan Judah.
 In 1984 she passed her Teacher’s Associate exam with Distinction and this enabled her to be put forward for the prestigious Phyllis Haylor Scholarship, the youngest teacher at the time.
 Over the next few years Suzanne taught part-time alongside her office job whilst she built up her clientéle and raised a family.
 She then went on to take her Licentiate Latin with Martin Simmonds and then Licentiate Ballroom exam with Anne Lingard, again passing both with Distinction.
 She is working towards her Members exams and would like to become an examiner.

 Over the years, Suzanne has become known for welcoming pupils of all ages, guiding them gently from shy beginner to accomplished dancer.
-She continues to push herself from strength to strength, taking the opportunity to both lecture and judge.
+She continues to push herself from strength to strength, taking the opportunity to both lecture and is now taking more bookings to Judge Competitions.

 Suzanne’s strengths are focusing on the individual, believing that everyone can dance and will achieve their personal goals in their own time.
 There is no such thing as age in Ballroom dancing.
 She believes it is the one thing in life where all ages can come together and enjoy each others company regardless of age.

-In 2010 Keep Dancing was formed time and the sisters working side by side.
-Its lovely to have all the family involved in the school Mollie and Gerald (Mum and Dad), Her two daughter’s Naomi and Rebecca, and Steve , all of whom help make this a really happy Keep Dancing Family.
+In 2010 Keep Dancing was formed with the sisters working side by side.
+Its lovely to have all the family involved in the school Mollie and Gerald (Mum and Dad), Her two daughter’s Naomi and Rebecca, and partner Steve all of whom help make this a really happy Keep Dancing Family.